buxlabs/boxwood/docs/en/expressions.md

 # Expressions

 To evaluate JavaScript code inside the HTML use curly brackets `{}`.
-Curly brackets can handle most of any valid JavaScript expression.
+Curly brackets can handle most of any valid JavaScript expressions.

 ```html
 <div>{'Hello ' + 'World!'}</div>
 ```

-With curly brackets you can also inject variables into the template.
+Curly brackets allow to pass variables to the template.

 ```html
 <div>Hello {name}!</div>
 ```

 Inside the expression you can use built-in filters.
 Filters are responsible for easy mapping value to another form.
-More information about filters you can find here [here]()

 ```html
 <div>{hello | uppercase}</div>